Big Mouth (American TV series)

-Big Mouth is an American adult animated coming-of-age sitcom created by Andrew Goldberg, Nick Kroll, Mark Levin, and Jennifer Flackett for Netflix.
-The series centers on teens based on Kroll and Goldberg's upbringing in suburban New York, with Kroll voicing his fictional younger self.
+Big Mouth is an American adult animated coming-of-age musical sitcom created by Andrew Goldberg, Nick Kroll, Mark Levin, and Jennifer Flackett for Netflix.
+The series aired for eight seasons between 2017 and 2025.
+The series centers on students based on Kroll and Goldberg's upbringing in suburban New York, with Kroll voicing his fictionalized younger self.
 Big Mouth explores puberty while embracing an openness about the human body and sex.

 The first season, consisting of ten episodes, premiered on Netflix on September 29, 2017, and the second season was released on October 5, 2018.
 The third season was preceded by a Valentine's Day special episode on February 8, 2019, and the rest of the third season was released on October 4, 2019.
 In July 2019, Netflix renewed the series through to a sixth season.
 The fourth season was released on December 4, 2020, and the fifth season was released on November 5, 2021.
 The sixth season premiered on October 28, 2022.
-A seventh season was ordered in April 2022.

-Upon its release, the series received critical acclaim, with praise going to the writing, animation, voice acting, musical numbers, humor, and emboldening messages of acceptance.
+A seventh season premiered on October 20, 2023.
+In April 2023, the series was renewed for an eighth and final season, making it one of Netflix's longest-running original scripted series ever produced.
+The final season was released on May 23, 2025.

-A spin-off series titled Human Resources debuted on March 18, 2022.
+Since its release, the series has received critical acclaim.
+A spin-off series titled Human Resources debuted on March 18, 2022, and ran for two seasons, concluding on June 9, 2023.
+In September 2023, Netflix confirmed that the series was cancelled after two seasons.

 Plot

-The series follows a group of teenage 7th graders, including best friends Nick Birch and Andrew Glouberman, as they navigate their way through puberty with struggles like masturbation and sexual arousal all in the Westchester County suburbs of New York.
-Acting as over-sexualized shoulder angels are the hormone monsters: Maurice (who pesters Andrew and Matthew and occasionally Nick), Connie—the hormone monstress (who pesters Jessi and Nick and occasionally Missy) and Mona (who mainly pesters Missy).
-Throughout the series, the kids interact with people and objects who are often personified and offer helpful, yet confusing, advice in their puberty-filled lives including the ghost of Duke Ellington, a French-accented Statue of Liberty, a pillow capable of getting pregnant, a capsule of Adderall, and even Jessi's own vulva.
+The series follows a group of middle school teenagers, including best friends Nick Birch and Andrew Glouberman, as they navigate their way through puberty with struggles such as masturbation and sexual arousal all in the Westchester County suburbs of New York.
+Acting as over-sexualized shoulder angels are the hormone monsters: Maurice (who pesters Andrew and Matthew and occasionally Nick), Connie (who pesters Jessi and Nick and occasionally Missy) and Mona (who mainly pesters Missy).
+Throughout the series, the kids interact with people and objects who are often personified and offer helpful, yet confusing, advice in their puberty-filled lives including the ghost of Duke Ellington, a French-accented Statue of Liberty, a pillow capable of getting pregnant, a capsule of Adderall, and even Jessi's own vulva, alongside other supernatural creatures that represent a human emotion like The Shame Wizard, the Depression Kitty, Tito the Anxiety Mosquito, and the Lovebugs Walter, Sonya and Rochelle.
 They seek out their destiny as puberty challenges them mentally and physically.